open5e/open5e/source/characters/races.rst

 adulthood and an adult name around the age of 100 and can live to be 750 years old.

-**Alignment.** Elves love freedom, variety, and self-­ expression, so they lean strongly toward the gentler aspects of chaos.
+**Alignment.** Elves love freedom, variety, and self-expression, so they lean strongly toward the gentler aspects of chaos.
 They value and protect others' freedom as well as their own, and they are more often good than not.
 The drow are an exception; their exile has made them